The Rising Sun Inn Crownsville, Maryland

 In its present form today, the house displays a center passage plan with one room to both sides and one room addition on the northwest end.

 Both sections of the Rising Sun Inn rest on a brick foundation laid in English bond, with a seam in the foundation marking the two sections.
+Note in the alternating courses laid of headers and stretchers.
 The walls are covered with random-width weatherboards, with some of the boards noted to be beaded.
 The roof is covered with wooden shingles.

 Picture